 Some Old Testament stories are like this.
-Circumstances are daunting, often cover years, and impact generations.
-Yet, throughout God sovereignly reigns and works within peoples’ hearts.
+The circumstances are daunting, often cover multiple years, and impact generations.
+Yet, God sovereignly reigns through it all and works within peoples’ hearts.
 A while back I studied 1 and 2 Chronicles in the Old Testament, and one word in a story held my focus:

 In 2 Chronicles, Chapter 20, King Jehoshaphat learns that a tremendous army is coming to attack his kingdom, he “was afraid and set his face to seek the LORD.”
 He prayed, “For we are powerless against this great horde that is coming against us.
 We do not know what to do, but our eyes are on you.
 Meanwhile all Judah stood before the LORD, with their little ones, their wives, and their children.
 And the Spirit of the LORD came…” (20.12–13) (Italics added)

-Their fear and helplessness are palpable, as they stare at the desperate circumstance.
-And then there’s a shift.
+Their fear and helplessness are palpable as they stare into the desperate circumstance.
+Then there’s a shift.
 They set their eyes on God.

 “Meanwhile” the men, women, children, and moms “with their little ones” worship and pray.
-They talk to the One who knows the bent of each heart, the ordinary life events that are impacted, the condition of every relationship, and the purpose of every matter under heaven.
+They talk to the One who knows the bent of each heart, the condition of every relationship, the impact to ordinary life events in each person’s life, and the purpose of every matter under heaven.

 A desperate people choose to become dependent.
-In their dependence, God grows hope and faith and relationship—with the littlest ones, the children, the women and men.
-The rest of the story amazes me, as the sovereignty of God is powerfully displayed.
+In their dependence, God grows hope and faith and relationship—with the littlest ones, the children, the women, and the men.
+The remainder of the story amazes me, as the sovereignty of God is powerfully displayed.

 They made the most of the meanwhile and God responded.

-We all have “meanwhiles” in life when a circumstance looms large while other parts of our life carry on.
-I’ve given too many of them to fretting, losing sleep, and over-analyzing.
+We all have “meanwhiles” in life — a circumstance looms large while other parts of our life carry on.
+I’ve given too many “meanwhiles” to fretting, losing sleep, and over-analyzing.

 This pandemic and every other hard thing going on our life is not an interruption to our life.
 It is a significant segment of our life.
 These days, as hard as they are, are included among all the others that God has ordained for you and me.